GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are some basic techniques to control complexity.
-Fundamentally, I divide and conquer, break things down, and try to write reasonably precise descriptions of what each piece is supposed to do.
+> ### A new idea comes suddenly and in a rather intuitive way.
+But intuition is nothing but the outcome of earlier intellectual experience.
 >
-> ~ *Butler Lampson*
+> ~ *Albert Einstein*

 ---
 ## 🏎 Quick Facts